risingwavelabs/risingwave-docs-legacy/docs/sql/udf/udf-python.md

 `udf` and `udtf` are decorators used to define scalar and table functions respectively.

-The code defines two scalar functions and one table function:
+The code defines three scalar functions and one table function:

 - The scalar function `gcd`, decorated with `@udf`, takes two integer inputs and returns the greatest common divisor of the two integers.
 - The scalar function `blocking`, decorated with `@udf`.
 The `io_threads` parameter specifies the number of threads that the Python UDF will use during execution to enhance processing performance of IO-intensive functions.
 Please note that multithreading can not speed up compute-intensive functions due to the GIL.